feldera/feldera/docs/sql/streaming.md

 To specify `LATENESS` for a view, our custom SQL statement `LATENESS` must be used.
 The statement specifies a view, a column of the view, and an expression for the latness value.
-Currently this statement must appear *before* the view declaration.
+The statement may appear before or after the view declaration.
 For example:

 ```sql
 LATENESS V.COL1 INTERVAL '1' HOUR;